mautrix/docs/bridges/go/imessage/mac-nosip/setup.md

 ## Configuring and running
 1. Follow steps 1-6 from the [normal macOS setup](../mac/setup.md)
-2. Install Barcelona's [com.apple.security.xpc.plist] to `/Library/Preferences/com.apple.security.xpc.plist`
+2. Copy and paste Barcelona's [com.apple.security.xpc.plist] to `/Library/Preferences/` so that `/Library/Preferences/com.apple.security.xpc.plist`
 3. In the `imessage` section of the config, change `platform` to `mac-nosip` and set `imessage_rest_path` to the path to the `darwin-barcelona-mautrix` executable you downloaded or compiled.